grobalex/github-scripts/work-with-repos/README.md

 ## Configuration:

 1. In */course-specifics* add a folder with your course number e.g. CS5600
-2. In the folder from step 1 create a CSV file with two columns, the first being Student Individual Number and the second being Team assignment
+2. In the folder from step 1 create a CSV file with two columns, the first being student Individual Number and the second being Team assignment
 3. Edit *config.py* to match the parameters of your github course:

 ```